Jing-lun/GPR_3D_Model_Reconstruction/readme.md

 ```

 # Dataset
-Our [dataset](https://www.dropbox.com/sh/q5sfb7ciys3v2mr/AACHhj_FOLiNBRm5XvorIpd2a?dl=0) contains 627 different slab models cretated by gprMax.
+Our [dataset](https://www.dropbox.com/sh/q5sfb7ciys3v2mr/AACHhj_FOLiNBRm5XvorIpd2a?dl=0) contains 627 different slab models cretated by gprMax (To Be Updated!
+Now the dataset in the link is for our WACV2021 work).
 The surrounding dielectric of each slab model is set as `half_space` while the wavefront is `gaussiandotnorm`.

 # Test
 You can have a result of test run using